jagannath-swarnkar/Todo-application/README.md

 # Todo-application(React & nodejs)
-This App has hosted on AWS server and you can get this app on http://react-todo.cf
+This App has hosted on AWS and you can get this app on http://react-todo.cf

 ### This is Backend of todo application in nodejs